conde-nast-international/cnid-tech-tests/infra-task/README.md

 ## Submission

-You can submit your code however you want - send the details to your point of contact.
+Please submit everything as a github repo - send the details to your point of contact.
 Please include a README containing any relevant information.
+You will be expected to screen share and walk us through your sumbission during the interview.